By nava | On July 17, 2012 | Comments (0)

-Shirley Jackson’s (December 14, 1916 – August 8, 1965) writing has made her one of America’s most influential authors.
+Shirley Jackson (December 14, 1916 – August 8, 1965) was an American author whose work was quite influential.
 Two genres of writing, in particular, put her on the literary map: imaginative tales of psychological horror, as well as prettied-up accounts of everyday family life.
 Her stories and novels, though undeniably competent and well written, have often disturbed readers with their insistence on exploring the dark side of human nature.

 Jackson’s novel, We Have Always Lived in the Castle was made one of Time Magazine’s “Ten Best Novels” in 1961.
-She has consistently intrigued readers with her thrilling tales.
-Many of her works have been adapted to movie, theater and television.
+She consistently intrigued readers with her thrilling tales.
+Many of her works have been adapted to movie, theater, and television.

 More about Shirley Jackson on this site

 - Shirley Jackson on Motherhood, Experience, and Fiction Writing

 - Quotes by Shirley Jackson on Writing and Life

 - The Lottery and Other Stories